Zuehlke/poinz/README.md

 See [Deployment](DEPLOYMENT.md) for more information.

-To start the newly build image locally, in detached mode with port forwarding:
+To start the newly built image locally, in detached mode with port forwarding:
 ```
 $ docker run -p 3000:3000 -d xeronimus/poinz
 ```

+## Architecture

+### Technologies and Frameworks

+The PoinZ Client is built with [ReactJS](https://facebook.github.io/react/) and [redux](https://github.com/reactjs/redux).
+[Webpack](https://webpack.github.io/) serves as bundling tool.

+The PoinZ Backend is a nodeJS [express](http://expressjs.com/) server.

+Client and server communicate over websockets ([socket.io](https://socket.io/)).

 ### Command and Events documentation